 - Your infrastructure runs on Google Cloud

-- You want managed remote endpoints (no local installation)
+- You want production-ready managed remote endpoints (46 servers, most GA)

 - You’re building production agents that shouldn’t run servers locally